-Track\IT monitoring reports and tools are utilized to keep on eye on project progress and investment, especially when it comes to allocation of programming resources.
+TrackIT monitoring reports and tools are utilized to keep on eye on project progress and investment, especially when it comes to allocation of programming resources.
 For example, the EVP of Software Development receives regular email notifications from the online tool showing projects that are exceeding certain levels of development time, and reports are monitored regularly for capitalized projects that have not been assigned.
 See also the "Guidelines for Making Approvals" section on Page 17.

-Developed by participants in the "Building Solutions in a Cooperative" Boot Camps, Owner's View is a new online resource that will allow clients to review the current status of all projects currently in the pipeline.
-Formerly referred to as "Monitor," this new website is being designed by the 2017-2018 Boot Camp participants and will be introduced to all clients during 2018.
+Developed by participants in the "Building Solutions in a Cooperative" Boot Camps, Owner's View is an online resource (ownersview.cuanswers.com/) that allows clients to review the current status of all projects currently in the pipeline.